mila-iqia/teamgrid/README.md

 ### Four rooms

+Registered ids:
+- `TEAMGrid-FourRooms-v0`

 Four room environment.
 N agents and M goals are randomly placed in any of the rooms.
 The agents get +1 reward for stepping over a goal object.
 All M objects must be collected for the episode to terminate.

+### Switch

+Registered ids:
+- `TEAMGrid-Switch-v0`

+Two agents are placed in a two room environment.
+There is a goal object in the room on the right.
+The room on the right is dark until the switch in the room on the left is turned on.
+To maximize efficiency, one agent should go in the room  on the right while the other turns on the switch in the room on the left.

 ## Design